-Built in the mid-1700s, Igreja de Santo Antonio de Lisboa is dedicated to the city’s patron saint, St. Anthony of Padua.
+Built in the mid-1700s, Igreja de Santo Antonio de Lisboa is dedicated to St. Anthony of Padua.
 The church, which sits in the shadow of the Lisbon Cathedral, marks the site where Saint Anthony was born in 1195.
 In fact, St. Anthony was baptized in the Se Cathedral; the baptismal font used in his baptism is still displayed in the Cathedral (first chapel on the left).

 The small Baroque-style Santo Antonio Church features the life and work of St. Anthony depicted by statues and paintings.
 An underground chapel marks the exact spot where he was born.
 Outside, visitors lob coins at a statue of St. Anthony in an attempt to land one on his book.
-Those successful are said to be lucky in love (because St. Anthony is also the Patron Saint of Lovers).
+Those successful are said to be lucky in love (because St. Anthony is the Patron Saint of Lovers).
 The Saint Anthony Church is located in the Alfama district; Map.

 #9 Igreja da Graca Lisbon (Graca Church Lisbon)